The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Discussion and Applications

-such that $A\in \mathbb R^{N\times N}$ is an M-matrix, $b, c, x\in \mathbb R^{N}$ (we assume $x_0$ and $x_{N+1}$ are fixed by boundary conditions).
-The solution of (\ref{eqn:discrlcp}) for fixed $N$ is invariant to scaling of the two arguments of the $\min$ by a positive constant.
-However, for asymptotic considerations for large $N$, the scaling is crucial for the direct iterative solution of (\ref{lcp}), as discussed in \cite{huangetal11}.
+Note that to obtain (\ref{eqn:discrlcp}) we have multiplied the first term in (\ref{bslcp}) by $k$, which was allowable because the solution of (\ref{eqn:discrlcp}) for fixed $N$ is invariant to scaling of the two arguments of the `$\min$' by a positive constant.
+However, scaling does become relevant for picking an appropriate penalty parameter for the disretised system (see also \cite{huangetal11} for inexact arithmetic considerations surrounding this issue).

-Scaling is also relevant for the size of the penalty term.
 In particular, \cite{ForsythQuadraticConvergence} consider a penalised equation

 for a large positive parameter $\lar$, and show that